"My first introduction to instrument making was as a young child. My father would make whistles from the bark of the sycamore tree." – Martin Doyle.

 In 2005 Martin moved from his native Bray to the rural west of Ireland near Liscannor in the County Clare.
 His love of flute making carries an aspiration for the progression of the craft.
 In his own words,

-And that's the feeling you get from a Martin Doyle flute.
+And that's the feeling you get when you play a Martin Doyle flute!

-Above: a Martin Doyle six key flute made from African Blackwood.
+A Martin Doyle six key flute made from African Blackwood with a tuning slide.

 Asides from his obvious fondness for the Irish flute and traditional Irish music, Martin Doyle also plays the concert flute – and makes wooden headjoints for concert flutes.
-The aquisition of a William Richards wooden concert flute (inscribed with the makers name and 'Brooklyn, New York', but no date) inspired Martin to practice more frequently and in February 2010 he recorded the following unnamed Johann Joachim Quantz (1697—1773) piece at his home – performing both parts of this delightful duet.
-Quantz was a German flute maker, player and composer whom Martin studied for a time at the dawn of his flute making career.
+The acquisition of a William Richards wooden concert flute (inscribed with the makers name and 'Brooklyn, New York', but no date) inspired Martin to practice more frequently and in February 2010 he recorded the following unnamed Johann Joachim Quantz (1697—1773) piece at his home – performing both parts of this delightful duet.
+Quantz was a German flute maker, player and composer whom Martin studied for a time at the beginning of his flute-making career.